Jayyr2040/Tic-Tac-Toe/README.md

 <!-- If you have screenshots you'd like to share, include them here. -->

 ## Setup
-Open the index.html in a browser
+Open the index.html in a browser.

 ## Usage
 Users take turns to place their choices.
 Turns are indicated on the menu